 Lyme Headache Triggers

 Lyme disease headaches may feel like they come out of nowhere.
-However, you can have a headache in any stage of Lyme disease, without warning, when bacteria Borrelia burgdorferi spirochetes are active and causing inflammation in the body.
+However, you can have a headache in any stage of Lyme disease, without warning, when the bacteria Borrelia burgdorferi spirochetes are active and causing inflammation in the body.

 Other triggers of Lyme headaches include mental or physical stress at home, work, or socially.
 Additionally, lack of restorative sleep, toxins from the environment, and coinfections can trigger a Lyme headache.
 Even what you eat and drink can trigger Lyme headaches.